KiranAminPanjwani/Tracker-Expense-Calculator/Readme.md

 https://user-images.githubusercontent.com/90326051/174441483-9bef8514-5cda-4f49-8b8b-33d187d0130a.mp4

+The user could simply compute their spending after logging into their account, save their records, and view their username in the upper right corner of the screen.
+The user has the option to sign in or out whenever needed.

-## Built with :-
+## Built with:
 ⭕ HTML
 ⭕ CSS
 ⭕ Bootstrap
 ⭕ JavaScript

-## How to use :-
+## How to use:
 - Clone the repository
 - Go to the directory
 - Run index.html file
-- Enter book name, author and type of book
-- Press add book
+- And follow the procedure shown above in the video.

 # Feedback✌🏼